How to name a charity as a life insurance beneficiary

 Identify the causes you want to support

 A lot of us occasionally think, “Hey, I should really support [my kid’s school/my local hospital/my favorite cause].”
 But for better and for worse, the number of causes worth our time, attention and resources is overwhelming.
-Zero in on where you really want your money to go, and who could use it most.
+Zero in on where you really want your money to go, and who could use it most, to determine how you can do the most good.

 And while it might seem obvious, you should make sure the organization is legit.
 “Make sure to get the organization’s full legal name (which often varies from their commonly used names) and their EIN or tax identification number,” Hicks says.
 “Most charities include this on their website, but you can also check aggregator sites, like Charity Navigator.”